andewx/xyz.io/Readme.md

 # XYZ Recipes
 ## Overview
-Java Web Framework for deploying a self contained Java Web Application.
+Java Web Framework for deploying a self contained Web Framework in Java.
 Built on top of Javalin.io API.

 Gradle build system is modularized. (multi-application build framework).